-You are a victim of sexual assault and the assault occurred on the premises during the 90calendar-day period before you request a transfer.
+- 1. You are a victim of domestic violence, dating violence, sexual assault, or stalking.
+If your PHA does not already have documentation that you are a victim of domestic violence, dating violence, sexual assault, or stalking, your housing provider may ask you for such documentation, as described in the documentation section below. - 2.
+You expressly request the emergency transfer.
+Your PHA may choose to require that you submit a form, or may accept another written or oral request. - 3.
+You reasonably believe you are threatened with imminent harm from further violence if you remain in your current unit.
+This means you have a reason to fear that if you do not receive a transfer you would suffer violence in the very near future.
+OR You are a victim of sexual assault and the assault occurred on the premises during the 90-calendar-day period before you request a transfer.
 If you are a victim of sexual assault, then in addition to qualifying for an emergency transfer because you reasonably believe you are threatened with imminent harm from further violence if you remain in your unit, you may qualify for an emergency transfer if the sexual assault occurred on the premises of the property from which you are seeking your transfer, and that assault happened within the 90-calendar-day period before you expressly request the transfer.

-PCHA will keep confidential requests for emergency transfers by victims of domestic violence, dating violence, sexual assault, or stalking, and the location of any move by such victims and their families.
-PCHA's emergency transfer plan provides further information on emergency transfers, and PCHA must make a copy of its emergency transfer plan available to you if you ask to see it.
+The PHA will keep confidential requests for emergency transfers by victims of domestic violence, dating violence, sexual assault, or stalking, and the location of any move by such victims and their families.

+The PHA's emergency transfer plan provides further information on emergency transfers, and the PHA must make a copy of its emergency transfer plan available to you if you ask to see it.